 3. Purchase Equipment for Your Practice

 Having the right equipment for your office is critical.
-If an important piece of equipment goes down, you’re losing revenue.
-If you’re not investing in new equipment, you’re limiting your capabilities and the range of patients you can diagnose and treat.
+If an important piece of equipment fails, you’re losing revenue.
+If you’re not investing in new equipment, you’re limiting your maximum revenue capabilities.
+Whether you are delaying repairs, or replacement, of aging equipment or waiting for financing for expansions, you are limiting the range of patients you can diagnose and treat.

-If you need equipment to fill out your new office, or an expansion location, then you probably have enough time to work through the process and time period of an SBA loan.
-However, if some of your expensive equipment, like your x-ray system, breaks suddenly you may find that you need funds much quicker to prevent a loss in business.
+- Office expansions or new locations: If you need equipment to fill out your new office or an expansion location, then you probably have enough time to get an SBA loan.

-The best way to deal with a broken infusion pump, or other large equipment, is by having a small business line of credit on hand to prepare for these events.
-If you do not have a LOC at your fingertips, then you likely will need to access a small business loan quickly.
+- Repair and replacement: The best way to deal with large equipment that breaks, such as an infusion pump, is by having a small business line of credit on hand to prepare for these events.

-In addition to medical equipment your medical practice is also going to typically have a large yearly expense in IT equipment and software.
-The HIPAA laws are very strict these days, and it is more important than ever to keep your patient’s health information secure.
-You can expect to spend as much as 10-12% of your gross revenues every year just on your IT expenses.
-Luckily, this is an expense that you can take the time to prepare for in advance, which makes an SBA loan hard to beat if you need to borrow to meet his demand.
+Besides medical equipment, your medical practice will have a large annual expense for information technology (IT) equipment and software.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) laws are strict, and it is important to keep a patient’s health information secure.
+You can expect to spend as much as 10% to 12% of your gross revenues every year on IT expenses.
+If you have time to prepare for larger purchases, then look into an SBA loan.

 4. Buy Commercial Property for Your Medical Practice